Top image: Still, ‘Sexy Beast’ (2000) dir. Jonathan Glazer

 It’s the summer of 1976 and school’s out in Austin, Texas.
 For Ben Affleck and his testosterone riddled Senior buddies it means a chance to hunt down terrified freshman and spank them with giant paddles.
 Bizarre, yes, but we’re told it’s common practice over there.
-Hazing is just one of several initiations that this coming-of-age classic encompasses; there’s enough weed smoking, beer-kegging, back-seat flirting and mail box smashing to fill a manual on teen rites of passage.
+Hazing is just one of several initiations that this coming-of-age classic encompasses; there’s enough weed smoking, beer-kegging, back-seat flirting and mail-box-smashing to fill a manual on teen rites of passage.

 And so to Florida, another heatwave, and Lawrence Kasdan’s 1981 erotic thriller that launched Kathleen Turner to overnight sex symbol.
 Ned, a shyster of a lawyer begins an affair with the wife of an eminent businessman.
 Plotting to run away together, the two agree they could do with some cash and naturally conclude that said eminent businessman should front the bill.

 With some explosive aids courtesy of friend and pyromaniac Mickey Rourke, the two embark on a murderous path that inevitably calls in to question their loyalties to one another.
-As the heat turns up on Ned, nothing is as it seems and a tale of love and lust appears as nothing more than a mirage.
+As the heat turns up on Ned, nothing is as it seems and a tale of love and lust appears as little more than a mirage.
 Watch the trailer below, headphone users be advised.

-Similar to other inclusions on this list, heat is the preverbal spoon with which central elements of plot and character are stirred and manipulated to boiling point in Spike Lee’s 1989 cult flick.
+Similar to other inclusions on this list, heat is the preverbal spoon with which central elements of plot and character are stirred to boiling point in Spike Lee’s 1989 cult flick.
 On the streets of Brooklyn during a scorching summer, tensions begin to rise at a local pizzeria.
 The result is not only a cross-sectional study of cosmopolitan New York, but an investigation into race relations and the absurd prejudices harboured among every community.
 The tension culminates in a street riot and the destruction of the pizzeria, leading to the death of a black man in police custody and a neighbourhood re-evaluating their relationships with one another.

 In the blazing heat of an Italian summer, there’s not much 17-year old Elio Pearlman can do to wile away the hours by himself.
 Between reading, playing piano and the occasional dip, it seems just another sleepy summer holiday in the leafy shade of their palatial 17th century Lombardy villa.
 That is, until Oliver shows up.
-The handsome doctoral student awakens a desire within Elio that he initially finds difficult to confront, and over the course of a turbulent summer, he and Oliver are virtually inseparable.
+The chiselled doctoral student awakens a desire within Elio that he initially finds difficult to confront, and over the course of a turbulent summer, he and Oliver are virtually inseparable.
 It’s more than just a summer romance though and the film’s ending will have you tearing up like the onset of September rain.